Euonymeia: Civic life

 Euonymeia is largely a residential area, with small shops and businesses along Ionias and Dodecanesou avenues.
 The central public space of the community stretches along the path of the Trachones stream, most of which now runs underground.
-This area features Karaiskakis square and park, which includes the "Klouva" outdoor public basketball court, and the municipal amphitheater, where the major community events take place.
+This area features Karaiskakis square and park, which includes the "Klouva" outdoor public basketball court, and the municipal amphitheatre, where the major community events take place.
 Adjacent to the square is a large school complex with two public elementary schools, and the 2nd Lyceum of Alimos public high school.
 Next to the school complex is the Municipal Indoor Gymnasium of Trachones with a capacity for 350 seated spectators, the home court of the three local Basketball teams Trachones - Dias Union, A.L.F.
 Alimos, A.O.
 Kalamaki, and the Trachones Volleyball team.
 Along the same axis next to the Geroulanou Estate is Trachones Field (Γήπεδο Τραχώνων, Gipedo Trachonon), a 457-seat track and field stadium that is the seat of the local soccer team, FC Trachones.